OutSystems/docs-product/src/develop/ui/patterns/web/responsive/moveondevice.md

 ---
 tags: runtime-traditionalweb;
-summary: MoveOnDevice defines where information is displayed thereby improving the display on different devices.
+summary: Move On Device defines where information is displayed thereby improving the display on different devices.
 ---

 # Move on Device